Hotels near Randolph Pool & Skating Rink

 Which hotels near Randolph Pool & Skating Rink are great for a weekend getaway?

 Several hotels near Randolph Pool & Skating Rink are ideal for a weekend getaway.
-Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (33.52 mi) offers a pool and on-site dining.
-Courtyard Middlebury (37.54 mi) offers a pool and on-site dining.
-Killington Mountain Lodge Tapestry Collection by Hilton (37.94 mi) offers a pool and on-site dining.
+Fairfield Inn & Suites by Marriott Waterbury Stowe (42.53 mi, from $185/night), Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (33.52 mi, from $144/night), and Killington Mountain Lodge Tapestry Collection by Hilton (37.94 mi, from $147/night) all offer a pool and on-site dining.

 Which hotels near Randolph Pool & Skating Rink are good for team or group travel?

 Several hotels near Randolph Pool & Skating Rink accommodate team and group travel.
-Comfort Inn & Suites Montpelier-Berlin (28.53 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (33.52 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Courtyard Middlebury (37.54 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Comfort Inn & Suites Montpelier-Berlin (28.53 mi, from $164/night), Capitol Plaza Hotel Montpelier Tapestry Collection by Hilton (33.52 mi, from $144/night), and Killington Mountain Lodge Tapestry Collection by Hilton (37.94 mi, from $147/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Which hotels near Randolph Pool & Skating Rink offer free breakfast?